Phoneme: Minimal pairs

 A pair of words like kátur and gátur (above) that differ only in one phone is called a minimal pair for the two alternative phones in question (in this case, /[kʰ]/ and /[k]/).
 The existence of minimal pairs is a common test to decide whether two phones represent different phonemes or are allophones of the same phoneme.

-To take another example, the minimal pair tip and dip illustrates that in English, /[t]/ and /[d]/ belong to separate phonemes, //t// and //d//; since the words have different meanings, English-speakers must be conscious of the distinction between the two sounds.
+To take another example, the minimal pair tip and dip illustrates that in English, /[tʰ]/ and /[d]/ belong to separate phonemes, //t// and //d//; since the words have different meanings, English-speakers must be conscious of the distinction between the two sounds.

 Signed languages, such as American Sign Language (ASL), also have minimal pairs, differing only in (exactly) one of the signs' parameters: handshape, movement, location, palm orientation, and nonmanual signal or marker.
 A minimal pair may exist in the signed language if the basic sign stays the same, but one of the parameters changes.